arpunk/nube/README.md

 Erlang library supports with some extra macros to make your life easier.

+As we depend on some fixes that are only available in LFE development branch, we need to use latest lfetool in order to compile nube.
+The `dev-1` branch of lfetool uses lcfg which we also use to overwrite the LFE version.

 ## Installation

 Just add it to your ``rebar.config`` deps: